Glen Campbell: Religion

 Campbell was raised in the Church of Christ.
-In the 1980s, he joined a Baptist church in Phoenix along with his wife Kim.
+In the 1980s, he joined a Baptist church in Phoenix, Arizona along with his wife Kim.
 In a 2008 interview, Campbell said that they had been adherents of Messianic Judaism for two decades.

 Alcoholism and drug addiction

 Campbell began having problems with alcoholism and cocaine addiction in the 1970s.
 He credited his fourth wife Kim with helping him turn his life around.
 Campbell eventually stopped drinking alcohol and taking drugs in 1987.
 However, it was evident that he had relapsed in 2003 when he pleaded guilty in Arizona to aggravated drunk driving and leaving the scene of an accident and spent 10 days in Maricopa County jail.

 Politics

 On The Glen Campbell Goodtime Hour television show, Campbell avoided political topics.
 Around this time, in interviews he described himself as "a registered Democrat", but also said he "voted Republican a few times", and he performed in support of both Republican and Democratic politicians.
 Campbell performed the National Anthem at the 1980 Republican National Convention and continued to make a number of campaign appearances for Republican candidates during the 1980s.